-As an Australia who was living in London for 12 years, it had gotten to the point that I felt like a bit of a disgrace for never having visited Gallipoli.
+As an Australian who was living in London for 12 years, it had gotten to the point that I felt like a bit of a disgrace for never having visited Gallipoli.
 As I was planning to leave London later that year I decided the time had come!
 So I investigated Gallipoli Tours from Istanbul and came up with the following.

 Gallipoli tours as a quick trip are hard to do!
 It is a good 4-5 hours by car from Istanbul to Gallipoli.
 I was traveling solo so getting a private car was ridiculously expensive – plus I needed a guide once I got there.
 I then looked at flights from Istanbul to Canakkale – there appeared to be one a day but it was either very late at night or very early in the morning.
 The day after my visit I was off to Cappadocia so none of that met my time needs.

-When I arrived at my hotel in Istanbul Empress Zoe the night before there was a confirmation from my Gallipoli tours company which was reassuring when I had a 6 am pick up – I’m not keen on getting up early without reason!
+When I arrived at my hotel in Istanbul Hotel Empress Zoe the night before there was a confirmation from my Gallipoli tours company which was reassuring when I had a 6 am pick up – I’m not keen on getting up early without reason!

 Then we visited a quite spectacular Turkish war memorial.
-We then gathered into the town of Eceabat to meet up with others.
+We then gathered in the town of Eceabat to meet up with others.
 Our tour guide was brilliant.
 Extremely knowledgeable.
 Turned out we had been Peter Jackson’s tour guide when he was in the area!
 Impressive celebrity association!

 The highlights of my Gallipoli tours were ANZAC cove and of course Lone Pine as an Australian.
 It was very moving to see the graves of all these young boys who were most likely naively expecting the adventure of their lives.
 Seeing the beach and seeing the landscape brings home how difficult a task was faced.
 It was a very moving trip and something I think every Australian should do.

 Travelling solo and keen to explore group tours?
+Check out these operators:

 Also published on Medium.